-Term 1 Term 2 Term 3 Term 4 Perform Create Community Music of Today (Year Students will develop and demonstrate knowledge, skills and confidence in performing contemporary music on their chosen instrument and/or voice.
-Students will engage with creating music using recording and sound design technology in various contemporary music styles.
-Students will plan, advertise, rehearse and implement a community concert where they will also perform original works and cover versions appropriate for their audience and context.
-Students make and respond to contemporary music, becoming aware of the musical skills that are integral to the successful application of music performance and composition.
+Term 1 Term 2 Term 3 Term 4 Students will develop and demonstrate knowledge, skills and confidence in performing toontemporary music on is Students will engage with creating music using recording and sound design technology in various contemporary music styles.
+Community Students will plan, advertise, rehearse and implement a community concert where they will also perform original works and cover versions appropriate for their audience and context.
+Music of Today Students make and respond to contemporary music, becoming aware of the musical skills that are integral to the successful application of music performance and composition.

-Term 1 Term 2 Term 3 Term 4 Performance Composition Performance Composition Up to 4 minutes in length Up to 3 minutes in length Planning &amp; Evaluation: up to 600 words Up to 4 minutes in length Planning and Evaluation: up to 600 words Up to 3 minutes in length Planning &amp; Evaluation: up to 600 words
+Term 1 Term 2 Term 3 Term 4 Performance Composition Performance Composition • 1 to 3 minutes in length • 1 to 3 minutes in Up to 3 minutes in length length • Planning and length • Planning & Evaluation: up to 300 Evaluation: up to 600 words words